pureboys/go_coverage_testfiles/README.md

 ![create bash build step](./res/Build_step_shell.png)

-4. Sometimes it's useful to have your coverage results uploaded to your Jenkins job which could ease troubleshooting procceses in case of large scale development efforts which might require several independent coverage jobs.
+4. Sometimes it's useful to have your coverage results uploaded to your Jenkins job which could ease troubleshooting processes in case of large scale development efforts which might require several independent coverage jobs.